 How to Update your Lighting on a Budget

 It would be ideal if everyone could update their homes with high-end fixtures and LEDs, but what about options for those on a budget?
-Thanks to the popularity of Pinterest and resale stores, it’s easier than ever to find creative and inexpensive solutions for a plethora of design dilemmas, including changing your lighting.
-However, navigating through a sea of images and products without knowing what to look for can be stressful.
-These simple tips will help you touch up your household lighting without draining your bank account.
+Thanks to the popularity of Pinterest and resale stores, it’s easier than ever to find creative and inexpensive solutions for a variety of design dilemmas, including changing your lighting.
+Since navigating through a sea of images and products without knowing what to look for can be unnecessarily stressful, we've done the work for you.
+Here are a few simple tips for touching up your household lighting without draining your bank account.

 Evaluate Your Lighting Needs